department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/conversation-guide.md

 We really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to work on exploring an online harassment reporting tool and making it easy to use.
 We're hoping that by providing another way to report harassment, we can make the VA safer for everyone.

 In case you feel uncomfortable or stressed about your harassment experiences or anything else, I just want to remind you about the Veterans Crisis Line, which you can call, text, or chat anytime day or night.
-You can find the link in the red box at the top of VA.gov web pages.
+You can find the link in the red box at the top of the VA.gov website.

-Thank you so much again, and enjoy the rest of your day!
+Thank you so much again, and I hope you enjoy the rest of your day!

 ## After Session
 - Click "End" on zoom website